takhyun12/python-repeated-timer/README.md

 ## Usage for GUI(TKinter)

-If you wnat to use repeated timer with tkinter, see this [tutorials](https://github.com/takhyun12/python-repeated-timer/blob/main/usage.py)
+If you want to use repeated timer with tkinter, see this [tutorials](https://github.com/takhyun12/python-repeated-timer/blob/main/usage.py)

 ## TODO / Known Issues:
 * this repository is still under construction.